haraqa/haraqa/README.md

 </div>

 ### Persistence and Replication
-Each broker, after receiving a message from a producer, can save the message to multiple volumes.
+Each server, after receiving a message from a producer, can save the message to multiple volumes.
 These volumes are meant to be distributed in the architecture, such as having multiple PersistentVolumes in a Kubernetes cluster, EBS in AWS, or Persistent Disks in Google Cloud.
-The broker reads messages from the last volume when sending to consumer clients.
+The server reads messages from the last volume when sending to consumer clients.

 When retrieving information about a topic (list topics, find a topic's offsets, watching a topic for changes, etc) a client makes requests to a gRPC server which returns topic information based